fix

 PTaaS is a more comprehensive approach to security testing, as it integrates security as part of the SDLC.
 As code is deployed, it is continuously tested to ensure a higher level of application security year-round.
 In addition, it includes consulting, more re-testing, and better access to security expertise for development teams.

-Best cases for getting PTaaS include:
+The best cases for getting PTaaS include:

 • A company who wants to increase the performance and value of their application through security